tobbik/lua-t/docs/T.Test.rst

 proper name is passed to T.Test it will invoke the T.Test.Case constructor with the proper parameters.
-If the function name starts with ``test_cb*`` the constructed T.Test.Case will be able to execute asynchronously because the test rynner will pass in a ``done`` callback.
+If the function name starts with ``test_cb*`` the constructed T.Test.Case will be able to execute asynchronously because the test runner will pass in a ``done`` callback.
 Any other value that gets assigned to the table will be simply an instance variable that within the test is available by ``self.variable_name``.
-It is not possible to create numerically indexed T.Test suite elements because the numeric part of the table is reserved to define the execution order.
+It is **not possible** to create numerically indexed T.Test suite elements because the numeric part of the table is reserved to define the execution order.

 Hooks